jhsu802701/rails_from_scratch_rails5/02-02-heroku_deploy.md

 git push heroku master
 heroku run rails db:migrate
 ```
+* In your web browser, refresh the tab with your app's Heroku URL.
+Now your app has replaced the Heroku splash screen.

 ### credentials.sh
 Add the following lines to the end of the credentials.sh file: